ShaneCurcuru/fossfunding/index.md

 - [Nadia Eghbal's lemonade-stand list of resources](https://github.com/nayafia/lemonade-stand) discusses how smaller FOSS groups can find funding.

 - [NPO Public Filings](https://gitlab.com/floss-foundations/npo-public-filings) is a GitLab repo with many tax forms for major FOSS Foundations already organized.

+- [Join people talking about Sustain OSS](https://sustainoss.org/), where a number of open source leaders lead discussions and programs to help sustain the maintainers.

 ## What types of non-profit foundations are there?